 Reform of public services.
 Certain essential economic functions remain the unique domain of government.
-Nevertheless, governments in less developed countries are often notoriously inefficient, with implications for overall economic performance and specifically for the well-being of the poor in the critical areas of publicly provided health and education services.
+Nevertheless, governments in less developed countries are often notoriously inefficient, with implications The goal should be to double productivity every few years and ensure adequate satisfaction of the basic needs of the working population. for overall economic performance and specifically for the well-being of the poor in the critical areas of publicly provided health and education services.